electricgecko/DRKWRTR/readme.md

 DRKWRTR
 =======

-*A writing environment for slaves on a brutalist spaceship.*
+*Writing environment for slaves on a brutalist spaceship.*

-A very simple writing environment I created for myself, mostly to write entries for my blog.
+DRKWRTR is a very simple writing app I created for myself, mostly to write entries for my blog.
 While I use the excellent [IA Writer](http://www.iawriter.com/mac/) for most writing tasks, I wanted something with a dark theme and just the right amount of formatting features to work with my custom and weird blog format.

 DRKWRTR uses **Markdown** for formatting sanity.
 Press **ALT+e** to toggle your text between Markdown source and HTML output.
 Press **ALT+r** to wipe your document.